 From Spotify to Netflix, streaming services are now a part of everyday life for many consumers all over the world.
 In the U.S. alone, 62% of adults currently subscribe to at least one streaming service as accessing and enjoying content via streaming becomes the norm for consumers of all ages.

-Whether audio or video content being streamed, there is a lot of technology that works behind the scenes to deliver streaming content — and streaming protocols are what make doing so possible.
+Whether audio or video content being streamed, there is a lot of technology built into consumer AV product design that works behind the scenes to deliver streaming content — and streaming protocols are what make doing so possible.
 Regardless of whether you’re watching live video via an app on your smartphone or on-demand content on your TV, the likelihood is high that the HTTP Live Streaming (HLS) protocol is involved.

 In this blog post, we’ll discuss what the HLS protocol is, how it works and best practices for implementing HLS streaming solutions.